 However, on April 24, 2009, the President of South Africa signed a new Consumer Protection Bill into law.
 Implementation of the Act, however, was delayed for some time as the legislation generated significant comments from the private sector over the basis of many provisions and uncertainty over how the Act would be enforced.
-The new Consumer Protection Bill require virtually that every product label in South Africa's food and beverage industry to be changed.
+The new Consumer Protection Bill required virtually that every product label in South Africa's food and beverage industry had to change.